Rainbow-CPaaS/StarterKit-SDKNodeJS/README.md

 This Starter-Kit is a Node.JS application that:

-- Starts the SDK for Node.JS and connect it to Rainbow
+- Starts the SDK for Node.JS, connects it to Rainbow and answers to incoming chat messages

 - Starts a web server for monitoring your application